Interlayer and intralayer excitons in AlN/WS$_2$ heterostructure: Results

-We start the discussion from the optical response of the two separated layers.
-For AlN in the energy range we are interested in, its optical properties are dictated by a single excitonic peak at 4.75~eV two times degenerate, see the bottom panel of Fig.~\ref{fig:AlN/WS2_RPA_opticalcond}.
-This exciton is strongly bounded and it has a small radius (see Tab.~\ref{tab:2Dexc}).
-Instead, the optical response of WS$_2$ is much more complex.
-The lowest exciton at 2.075~eV, the so called A$_D$ exciton, is dark and two time degenerate.
-The first visible exicton is at 2.125~eV, it is again two times degenerate, and it is called A exciton.
-Then, at 2.46~eV we have the B exciton, that it is also two times degenerate.
-Between the A and B exictons we have a series of small peaks, called A', with a very small dipole matrix elements.
-These results are in agreement with experiments\cite{mak2010atomically} and recent theoretical predictions.\cite{palummo2015exciton} At higher energy the C excitons appear that are much difficult to converge and are very affected by the electron-phonon interaction not included in the present work.
-The schematic representation of the WS$_2$ excitonic levels is show in Fig.~\ref{fig:AlN/WS2_excitons}.
-The WS$_2$ levels (see Fig.~\ref{fig:AlN/WS2_excitons}) are in good agreement with previous calculation of Marsili et al.\cite{marsili2021spinorial} and the small differences are due to the different pseudo-potentials used in the calculations. \\ We now move to the optical properties of AlN/WS$_2$ bi-layer.
-The optical response is investigated at two different levels of theory: within the independent-QP approach at the G$_0$W$_0$ level, and with the inclusion of excitonic effects by solving the BSE to account for the electron-hole coupling.
-In Fig. \ref{fig:AlN/WS2_RPA_opticalcond} we present the in-plane optical absorbance for the two cases.
-We can see that the excitonic effect on the GW calculation is to move back the absorption spectrum toward lower energy and new peaks appear.
-Hence, the AlN/WS$_2$ heterostructure shows substantial adsorption from visible to deep UV light.
+The optical response of WS$_2$ (green dashed line in Fig.\ref{fig:AlN/WS2_RPA_opticalcond}) is more complex.
+The schematic representation of the WS$_2$ excitonic levels is shown in Fig.~\ref{fig:AlN/WS2_excitons}.
+The lowest exciton at 2.075~eV, is the spin-forbidden dark and double degenerate, generally called A$_D$.
+The first bright, also double degenerate, exciton $A$ is at 2.125~eV.
+Then, the B exciton, due to spin-orbit split bands, is at 2.46~eV.
+Between the A and B, a series of small peaks, called A', coming from transitions near $K,K'$ and with a very small dipole matrix elements, are present.
+These results are in agreement with theoretical predictions and experimental data\cite{mak2010atomically},\cite{Ugeda2014},\cite{Zhu2015}, \cite{palummo2015exciton}.
+At higher energy other excitons (normally called C and D) due to transitions in the band-nesting $\Gamma-K$ region, are visible.
+According to the literature\cite{Molinas2016}, they are more difficult to converge and are also more affected by the electron-phonon interaction which is not included in the present work.
+The WS$_2$ exciton levels (see Fig.~\ref{fig:AlN/WS2_excitons}) are in good agreement with previous calculation of Marsili et al.\cite{marsili2021spinorial} and the small differences are due to the different pseudo-potentials used in the calculations. \\ We now move to the analysis of optical properties of the AlN/WS$_2$ bilayer.
+As for WS$_2$, the inclusion of the attractive e-h interaction on top of the GW calculations moves back the absorption spectrum toward lower energy and produce new peaks due to strongly bound excitons (orange solid lines in Fig. \ref{fig:AlN/WS2_RPA_opticalcond}).
+Hence, the AlN/WS$_2$ HT shows substantial adsorption from visible to deep UV light.
+Its spectrum is very similar to the WS$_2$ free standing one, but slightly blue shifted.